 Hourly observations from 29 ASOS stations in the northeast US are used to quantify the liquid equivalent snowfall rates during each winter storm day (Fig. 2).
 The hourly snowfall rates represent hourly liquid equivalent accumulation and are not instantaneous snow rates.
-ASOS data are obtained from the online MADIS database (https://madis-data.ncep.noaa.gov/index. shtml).
-Measuring snow in rain gauges at ASOS stations can be challenging as snow is easily blown sideways by the wind and doesn't always make it into the gauge (Rasmussen et al., 2012).
-To ensure we are getting the best measurements, we are only using ASOS stations equipped with all-weather precipitation accumulation gauges (AWPAG) as these gauges are more skilled at measuring liquid equivalent snow accumulation than other types of gauges (Martinaitis et al., 2015).
+ASOS data are obtained from the online MADIS database (https://madis-data.ncep.noaa.gov/index.shtml).
+Measuring snow with precipitation gauges can be challenging as snow is easily blown sideways by the wind

+- and doesn't always make it into the gauge (Bruce and Clark, 1966; Groisman and Legates, 1994; Rasmussen et al., 2012; Kochendorfer et al., 2022).
+To ensure we are getting the best measurements, we are only using ASOS stations equipped with all-weather precipitation accumulation gauges (AWPAG) as these gauges are more skilled at measuring liquid equivalent snow - 110 accumulation than other types of gauges (Martinaitis et al., 2015).
 The AWPAG sensors are equipped with Tretyakov or double Alter style shields, which are more accurate at measuring frozen precipitation than gauges with no shields (Rasmussen et al., 2012).
-AWPAG sensors do not have a heated rim and thus are subject to capping, although it is difficult to estimate how often this occurs in our dataset.
-If capping does occur, no snow would be reported for an hour.
+AWPAG sensors do not have a heated rim and thus are subject to capping, although it is difficult to estimate how often this occurs in our dataset (Martinaitis et al., 2015).
+If capping does occur, no snow would be reported for an hour, resulting in an underestimation of the snow accumulation for that hour.
+Partial capping can also occur and would result in an underestimation - 115 of snow for a period of time followed by an overestimate once the cap releases (Baker Perry, personal communication).
 To further ensure that we are using reliable observations, only quality-controlled observations when the wind speed is $< 5 \text{ m s}^{-1}$ are used in our analysis (Rasmussen et al., 2012).
 The collection efficiency of frozen precipitation is 1.0 at a wind speed of 0 m s-1 and drops to 0.25 at a wind speed of 6 m s-1 for double Alter-shielded gauges which is why we chose a threshold of 5 m s-1 (Rasmussen et al., 2012).
-The wind speed threshold removes \sim 45% of hourly snow observations.
-The distribution of removed measurements is relatively uniform over the entire range of precipitation rate observations (see Fig. 2.6 in Tomkins (2024)).
+The wind speed threshold removes ~45% of hourly snow observations.
+The distribution of - 120 removed measurements is relatively uniform over the entire range of precipitation rate observations (see Fig. 2.6 in Tomkins (2024)).
 Observations are only used in the analysis if the station has reported snow for at least 4 hours to ensure we are using observations from consistent snow observations, and not any short-lived, low-impact events.

-Following the guidelines of the Society of Automotive Engineers International Ground Deicing Committee and NCAR, we use a liquid equivalent precipitation rate threshold of $2.5~{\rm mm~hr^{-1}}$ to distinguish heavy snow from light (<1 mm hr-1) and moderate (1-2.5 mm hr-1) snow (Rasmussen et al., 2001).
+Following the guidelines of the Society of Automotive Engineers International Ground Deicing Committee and NCAR, we use a liquid equivalent precipitation rate threshold of 2.5 mm hr^{-1} to distinguish heavy snow from light (<1 mm hr^{-1}) and moderate (1-2.5 mm hr-1) snow (Rasmussen et al., 2001).
 We will use the term heavy to describe the snow rates >2.5 mm hr-1 liquid equivalent.

 An example time series of liquid equivalent precipitation rates from Boston, MA on 7 February 2021 is shown in Fig. 3.
 Hourly observations that are used in the analysis are represented by a blue bar spanning the hour that the precipitation accumulates.
-Trace values (0 mm hr-1) are considered in the analysis (17 UTC), while observations when no precipitation fell are not (06-16 UTC).
+Trace values (0 mm hr^{-1}) are considered in the analysis (17 UTC), while observations when no precipitation fell are not (06-16 UTC).
 The example also shows observations not used in the analysis where the wind speed threshold is exceeded (22 UTC - 0 UTC) (plus sign in Fig. 3).